What is a Third Party Apps Audit?

 As an Admin, you are able to go into each list and manage all of the apps installed in your domain in one central location, in an easy and well organized way.

-- Blacklist: These are the apps that you have revoked access from for your domain users
+- Block Listed: These are the apps that you have revoked access from for your domain users

 - Putting an app in this list removes the authentication for the app